-- Speaker, “2018 Insurance Law Update,” Construction Law Foundation of Texas, 31st Annual Construction Law Conference, San Antonio, Texas, March 2018
+- Presenter, “2018 Insurance Law Update,” Construction Law Foundation of Texas, 31st Annual Construction Law Conference, San Antonio, Texas, March 2018

-- Speaker, “Dichotomizing CGL Coverage for Construction Defects,” AGC of America-Surety Bonding and Risk Management Conference, Naples, Florida, January, 2018
+- Presenter, “Dichotomizing CGL Coverage for Construction Defects,” AGC of America-Surety Bonding and Risk Management Conference, Naples, Florida, January, 2018

-- Speaker, “Lessons Learned: When CGL and Professional Coverages Collide,” 37th IRMI Construction Risk Conference, Indianapolis, Indiana, November, 2017
+- Presenter, “Lessons Learned: When CGL and Professional Coverages Collide,” 37th IRMI Construction Risk Conference, Indianapolis, Indiana, November, 2017

-- Speaker, “Contractual Risk Transfer-Lower-Tier Entity Insurance Management,” CFMA 2017 National Conference, Phoenix, Arizona, June, 2017
+- Presenter, “Contractual Risk Transfer-Lower-Tier Entity Insurance Management,” CFMA 2017 National Conference, Phoenix, Arizona, June, 2017

-- Speaker, “The Construction Defect Case: Litigating the Defect or Litigating to Coverage” American Bar Association Forum on Construction Law Annual Meeting, April 2016.
+- Presenter, “The Construction Defect Case: Litigating the Defect or Litigating to Coverage” American Bar Association Forum on Construction Law Annual Meeting, April 2016.